rslint/rslint/docs/rules/errors/no-irregular-whitespace.md

 Disallow weird/irregular whitespace.

-ECMAScript allows a wide selection of unicode whitespace, it is however known to cause issues with various parsers, therefore it should never be used.
+ECMAScript allows a wide selection of unicode whitespace, they are however known to cause issues with various parsers, therefore they should never be used.

 A lot of the whitespace is invisible, therefore is hard to detect, it may have been inserted by accident.

-Whitespace such as line separator causes issues, line separators are not valid JSON which may cause many issues.
+Whitespace such as line separator causes issues since line separators are not valid JSON which may cause many issues.

 This rule disallows the following whitespace: